SarahM254/PowerBi-Project/README.md

 # PowerBi-Project
 This project demonstrates my ability to transform raw survey data into actionable insights and to present it in an intuitive, interactive format.
 The dashboard provides a clear, comprehensive view of the global data professional landscape, making it an invaluable resource for decision-makers in the tech and data sectors.
+The survey involves Data Professional's views on various issues that affect them including the difficulty of breaking into data, salary satisfaction, favourite programming language among others.
+The dashboard presents this data in an understandable and interactive way.